 Reapplicants.
 Reapplicants are students who previously attended Westmont and have withdrawn or exited from Westmont for a semester or more and now desire to return.
 All reapplicants must submit an Application for Readmission to the Office of Admission.
-The Application for Readmission may be obtained by contacting the Office of Admission.
+The Application for Readmission may be obtained online at Westmont Portal Application.
+Please use your Westmont email address to link your application to previous student records.
 The Application for Readmission and all supporting documents must be received in the Office of Admission by March 1 (postmarked) for fall admission, and by November 1 for spring admission.
 Should the reapplication be submitted after these deadlines, the reapplicant will be considered on a space available basis only.
 Should an offer of admission be made and the reapplicant confirms after the deadline stated in the acceptance letter, the reapplicant's confirmation will be accepted on a space available basis only.
 Students must submit the application and transcripts from all colleges and universities attended during the absence from Westmont.
 If reapplicants have attended other colleges since leaving Westmont, they must have maintained a cumulative grade point average of at least 2.0.
 Students will be considered for readmission only if the following additional criteria have been satisfied; all educational loans and student accounts are current and the student left Westmont in good academic and student life standing.
 The Office of Admission requests clearances from the Business Office, Office of Student Life and the Office of Student Records.
+Reapplicants must also complete an interview with a Student Life Representative.